IN THIS SECTION

 Skills judged on the day will include an applicant’s proactivity, perception and presence, as gauged from their time spent in a classroom and through presentations and a group discussion.
 Applicants will also be required to carry out a 15 minute teaching activity with a small group of approximately 12 children.
 Finally, a 25 minute formal interview seeks to ascertain the strength of the applicant’s skill set and depth of understanding of the roles and responsibilities of a teacher.
 All information gained will then contribute to the initial needs analysis, which is used to measure potential.

 Applicants with a good profile will be given a conditional offer through UCAS, which will be dependent on a successful visit to their proposed school.
-No applicant will be able to proceed to their proposed placement school without their QTS skills tests in place, so it will be in applicants’ best interests to sit these as soon as possible after applying through UCAS.
-Applicants will not be put forward to their placement schools until they have passed their skills tests and once all our placements have been filled, any outstanding conditional offers will have to be withdrawn.
+Once all our placements have been filled, any outstanding conditional offers will have to be withdrawn.

 Confirmation of Conditional offer

 Successful applicants will have their conditional offers changed through UCAS into unconditional offers, once all the necessary offer conditions have been met: